tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Explain to students that using this simple one-neuron neural network is just an example to show them how a neural network can be constructed using Keras.
 This model is as effective as logistic regression for linear data.
 The question that arises now is: How good could this model be for nonlinear data?

-Continue the demo to demonstrate what happens when we use this model with nonlinear data.
+Continue the demo to show what happens when we use this model with nonlinear data.

 * A nonlinear dummy dataset is created using the `make_moons()` function from `sklearn`, and a DataFrame is created to plot the data.